 History and membership

 The club was started in 1936 by local fishermen who liked to race their boats.
 These down-to-Earth local beginnings are still reflected today in the character of the club.
-Our membership is open to everyone with an appropriate interest, has always had a very local base and consists of people with a shared enthusiasm for sailing in the Bay, or an interest in other water-sports such as wind-surfing, sub-aqua diving, power-boating or driving jet-skis.
+Our membership is open to everyone with an appropriate interest, has always had a very local base and consists of people with a shared enthusiasm for sailing in the Bay, or an interest in other water-sports such as wind-surfing, sub-aqua diving or power-boating.
 You don’t need to own a boat or be an active sailor to join the club, novices and social members are welcome too.
 Families are particularly welcome, with family membership available to parents and their kids.
 After all kids are the future of this fantastic sport … you may have the next Olympic Gold Medallist in your family (the UK has consistently won more Olympic Golds for sailing than just about any other sport).

 SAILING, FOR MANY GOOD REASONS, tends to be regarded by many as a complicated and expensive pastime.
 But it needn’t be.
 Small simple boats can afford pleasure and gratification out of all proportion to their cost.
 And small gentle voyages can generate as much joy and satisfaction as long adventurous ones.